brainglobe/brainglobe.github.io/docs/source/tutorials/transform-cells-atlas.md

 # Analysing brainwide distribution of cells

-In this tutorial you will use the [`brainmapper` napari widget](/documentation/brainglobe-utils/transform-widget) to analyse the position of some points in an atlas.
+In this tutorial you will use the [`brainmapper` napari widget](/documentation/brainglobe-utils/transform-widget) to analyse the position of some points in the context of a BrainGlobe atlas.

 The aim of this tutorial is to illustrate how to use the widget on a small dataset.
-After completing this tutorial, you could try using the widget with the outputs of the [whole brain cell detection tutorial](/tutorials/brainmapper/index), or even analysing the data from start to finish using [`cellfinder`](/documentation/cellfinder/index), [`brainreg`](/documentation/brainreg/index) and then this `brainmapper` widget.
+After completing this tutorial, you could try using the widget with the outputs of the [whole brain cell detection tutorial](/tutorials/brainmapper/index), or even analyse the data from start to finish using [`cellfinder`](/documentation/cellfinder/index), [`brainreg`](/documentation/brainreg/index) and then this `brainmapper` widget.